European Mangle Boards: The Fascinating Folk Art of Smoothing Laundry

 In Norway and Sweden, the most common handle shape is the horse.
 The horse symbolizes strength, speed, and endurance, all desirable traits, especially in courtship.
 It may also tell the bride-to-be that the groom intends to provide her with a ride to their new household.

-The mangle boards with horse handles were usually carved from one piece of wood.
+The mangle boards with horse handles were typically carved from a single piece of wood.
 However, there are examples of them being attached separately.
 Some handles depict the horse in detail, while others are abstract.
 And they were often painted blue, green, or red.

-You won't believe the amazing variety of handles that mangle boards have in different European countries.
-Lions, birds, flowers, hearts, and even mermaids adorn these wooden boards, each with a special meaning behind them.
+You won't believe the fantastic variety of handles that mangle boards have in different European countries.
+Lions, birds, flowers, hearts, and even mermaids adorn these wooden boards, each with a special meaning behind it.
 And each design had its own purpose.
 For example, the lion represented strength and courage, while the mermaid stood for fertility.

 The board, or panel as some prefer to call it, of the mangle board is adorned with carvings.
 The carvings are a stunning display of the skill and imagination of their creators.
 Depending on the carver or woodworker, they can be simple or intricate.
 In addition, they unveil deep passions and dreams for potential future companions.
 Most mangle boards have dates, initials, names, or inscriptions carved into them, bringing them to life.

 The initials on the board often represented the giver and the receiver.
-Hearts and flowers are also frequently found carved into the boards, as are scenes from everyday life or animals like the deer.
+Hearts and flowers are also frequently found carved into the boards, as are scenes from everyday life or animals, such as deer.
 The carvings on the mangle boards are more than just eye-catching and elaborate.
 They are also full of meaning and stories that reveal the love and culture of their makers.

-The craftsmanship of mangle boards can also be seen in the choice and quality of the wood used to make them.
-The woodworkers often used local and available wood types, such as pine, birch, oak, or maple.
-The wood must be carefully selected, dried, and prepared before carving.
+The craftsmanship of mangle boards is also evident in the choice and quality of the wood used to make them.
+Woodworkers often used local and readily available types of wood, such as pine, birch, oak, or maple.
+The wood must be carefully selected, dried, and prepared before it is carved.
 The wood also had to be durable and resistant to warping and cracking.
 The woodworkers often applied oil or wax to the finished mangle boards to protect them from moisture and insects.

-They used their skill, creativity, and culture to create beautiful and meaningful works of art.
+They utilized their skills, creativity, and cultural background to create beautiful and meaningful works of art.
 They carved and painted the handles and boards with various symbols and motifs that expressed their feelings and wishes for their loved ones.
 They also carefully chose and prepared the wood to ensure its durability and quality.
-Thus, they created mangle boards that were not only functional but also artistic and sentimental.
+Thus, they created mangle boards that were not only functional but also artistic and sentimental in nature.

 The craftsmanship of mangle boards is a remarkable legacy that has endured for centuries.
 They allow us to travel back in time and discover the stories and cultures of our ancestors.
 They also show us how history is constantly evolving and changing.